cue-lang/cuelang.org/hugo/content/en/docs/concept/faq/new-modules-vs-old-modules/index.md

 well-known services and projects.
 We will share more details about the Central Registry in the future.
 For now, we are looking to get early feedback - please come and discuss it in the `#modules` [Slack channel](/slack).

-## What do you mean "new" and "old" modules implementations?

-{{<issue 2939>}}Issue #2939{{</issue>}} presented a proposal for how CUE can fully support package and dependency management.
-Over the course of v0.8.x releases and pre-releases leading up to v0.9.0, we have been experimenting with an implementation of this proposal: we refer to this as the "new" modules implementation.
-In v0.9.0, this "new" implementation is the default.
-In previous CUE versions (v0.8.x and earlier), the "old" implementation is the default.

 ## Why do I need to run `cue mod fix`?